 - Part 3 applies where the Services include ongoing support and maintenance services.

 - Part 4 applies where the Services include domain name registration services.

 - Part 5 applies to the 123serv and 123servplus product.

 - Part 6 applies to the provision of Premium Hosting Packages.

 - Part 7 applies to the provision of Email Marketing Services

 In these Conditions, the following expressions will have the following meanings, unless inconsistent with the context:

-- the agreement between 123-reg and the Client for the provision of Services formed by these Conditions and the Order Confirmation(s)
+- the agreement between 123-reg and the Client for the provision of Services formed by these Terms, any product specific terms and conditions and the Order Confirmation(s)

 - "Ancillary Systems"